codalab/codabench/README.md

   docker_image: codalab/competitions-v2-compute-worker:latest
 ```

+You can of course create your own `docker_image` and specify it here.

-then you can execute commands against a group of servers:
+You can execute commands against a role:

 ```bash
 ❯ fab -R comp-gpu status